14 never-ending transfer sagas: Damiao to Spurs, Draxler to Arsenal

 (As an aside, the same column suggests Harry Redknapp wanted to sign Jean-Alain Boumsong for Portsmouth, which might be the most Harry Redknapp transfer to never happen.
 Tony Pulis was also hoping to bring Jan Koller to Stoke, which might be the most etc…)

-Everton’s interest in the Smith went on for so long that they reportedly tried to sign the former England striker from three different clubs.
+Everton’s interest in Smith went on for so long that they reportedly tried to sign the former England striker from three different clubs.

 In 2004, David Moyes confirmed they had made a “substantial offer” to try land Smith from Leeds, following the Whites’ relegation from the Premier League.